Amanda Nunes Retains Title At UFC 215 But It Was A Close Thing, Was Valentina Shevchenko Robbed?

-UFC 215 has been and gone and Amanda Nunes has retained her bantamweight title by beating her rival Valentina Shevchenko in the nights top fight.
-Nunes won the fight with a split decision and as reported by ESPN the margin of victory was paper thin.
-Two judges called the fight 48-47 for Nunes whilst the third had Shevchenko winning by the same margin.
+UFC 215 has been and gone and Amanda Nunes has retained her bantamweight title by beating her rival Valentina Shevchenko in the night’s top fight.
+Nunes won the fight with a split decision and as reported by ESPN, the margin of victory was paper thin.
+Two judges called the fight 48-47 for Nunes, whilst the third had Shevchenko winning by the same margin.
 As is normally the case when a fight is so close, not everyone agrees that Nunes won the fight, and as reported by MMA Fighting many in the crowd thought that Shevchenko was robbed.
-The official result was met by a course of boos from the crowd in Edmonton, Alberta.
+The official result was met by a chorus of boos from the crowd in Edmonton, Alberta.

 Shevchenko clearly believed that she had won the fight, and was enraged when the result was announced, but in truth, neither fighter can have any complaints about the result of what was a very close fight.
 Nunes, however, was happy with the result and pointed to two late takedowns as the key to her victory.